SimpleDataLabsInc/prophecy-docs/docs/low-code-spark/spark-streaming/structured-streaming.md

 1. Partial runs are not possible for streaming applications.
 Partial run is only allowed on a StreamingTarget Gem.
 2. Streaming pipelines are long-running tasks and capture data at intervals.
 They do not currently provide cumulative statistics, but they can be used to preview data.
 3. To stop the Pipeline, users need to click the "X" button.
+It will not automatically stop.
 4. To deploy the Pipeline on Databricks, users can follow the same process described [here](/low-code-jobs/databricks-jobs).
 A schedule will check if the Streaming Pipeline is running every X minutes.
 If it is not running, the Job will attempt to start it.

 ## Dataset Components

 There are a few key differences between the Prophecy Gems between a Batch Pipeline and a Streaming Pipeline.
-The following Source/Target options are available for Streaming Pipelines:

 ![Sources and Targets](./img/source-screen.png)

 Spark Streaming applications have a variety of Source/Target components available for use in Pipeline construction.
 These include both normal batch data sources, which can be read using the `spark.read()` function at every processing trigger, and streaming-specific sources and targets, which are accessed using `spark.readStream()` or `spark.writeStream()`.